 But it’s also about creating a workplace culture that values people over profits; a workplace that values diversity, inclusivity, and actively works against toxicity in the office.

 Here is what employers can do about high turnover due to poor mental health among healthcare employees.

 Office or workplace culture plays a pivotal role in employee well-being.
 What is workplace culture?
-It is the summation of shared values, characteristics and behaviors of a company and its employees.
-It includes aspects such as company values, ethics, expectations, leadership style and the working environment itself.
-There are two sides of company culture–the outward facing culture, or what the company presents to the public, and the actual culture, or the way that the people in the organization actually act and treat one another.
+It is the summation of shared values, characteristics, and behaviors of a company and its employees.
+It includes aspects such as company values, ethics, expectations, leadership style, and the working environment itself.
+There are two sides to company culture–the outward-facing culture, or what the company presents to the public, and the actual culture, or the way that the people in the organization actually act and treat one another.

 Burnout happens when employees are highly engaged but just don’t get the support they need to maintain their personal well-being.
-Burnout can lead to sleep problems, anxiety, depression, disinterest in socializing and an increased use in substance use.
+Burnout can lead to sleep problems, anxiety, depression, disinterest in socializing, and increased use in substance use.

 - Loss of motivation

 Identifying burnout is half the battle.
 When a supervisor notices that an employee is experiencing burnout, they need to reach out and ask the employee what they need to help them.
 It could be sharing the burden of work or allowing the employee to take some time off.
 The HR department should also be trained to spot the signs and to create a safe environment for employees to talk about their burnout and to get resources to help them recover.
 A good example of a resource is those for family caregivers, i.e. your employees who work and care for a sick family member–which can cause a lot of burnout and stress in their work and personal life.